Timi Abibu Lagunju: Lagunju years on the throne

-And though, Lagunju finally lost out in the power game in 1892 with his deposition and exile to Ibadan, the event was to, inadvertently, further the cause and spread of Islam.
-Available traditions state that on Lagunju's final exile to Ibadan, one of his wives (from Ile-Ife) left with the children for her home town where they eventually became first generation Muslims.
-In fact, it is claimed that one of Lagunju's children called Raji later emerged as a distinguished Chief Imam of Ife.
-One account even said that the first recognized mosque in Ile-Ife was built by Raji, while another, though silent on the builder, says that "the first recognized mosque was built at Itakogun, lle-Ife in 1903 during the reign of Ooni Adelekan Olubuse I, who died in 1909.
+Available traditions state that on Lagunju's final deposition and exile to Ibadan in 1892, one of his wives (from Ile-Ife) left with the children for her home town where they eventually became first generation Muslims.
+It is claimed that one of Lagunju's children called Raji later emerged as Chief Imam of Ife.
+One account said that the first recognized mosque in Ile-Ife was built by Raji, while another, though silent on the builder, says that "the first recognized mosque was built at Itakogun, lle-Ife in 1903 during the reign of Ooni Adelekan Olubuse I, who died in 1909.
 And since Lagunju was exiled to Ibadan in 1893, and that the second Chief Imam of Ife, Kaseem Adeosun (1922-1934) returned from Lagos to Ile-Ife in 1893, there is no doubt that Kaseem and Raji Lagunju were pioneer Muslims in Ile-Ife.
-In fact, during the imamate years of Kaseem Adeosun, Raji Lagunju was his Naibi (Deputy Imam) and on Kaseem's death in 1934, Raji became the Chief Imam, a position he occupied till 1949.
+During the imamate years of Kaseem Adeosun, Raji Lagunju was his Naibi (Deputy Imam) and on Kaseem's death in 1934, Raji became the Chief Imam, a position he occupied till 1949.

 At the time Timi Lagunju was being banished from the town, his supporters wanted to react against his opponents but he prevented them from doing so.
 Meanwhile, his opponents threw his Islamic books on the streets.
 When he saw them doing this, he was reported to have told them that: "Insha Allah (God's willing), your children would be Muslims."